jmahler/ldd/README.md

   - primes - Read a sequence of prime numbers from a debugfs file.
              Another example of how to use seq_file.

+  - rickroll - Rickroll .mp3 files by hijacking the open() system call.

 ## References

   [1] [Linux Device Drivers][1]